-Quite often I sit and remember an extremely strong woman who I admire a great deal, and though she is no longer with us here, She has a permanent place stamped in my heart.
+Often I sit and remember a strong woman who I admire a great deal, and though she is no longer with us.
+She has a permanent place stamped in my heart.
 The following is my last complete memory of her.
 Her touch, the curl of her graying almost white hair, the shallow breath, and the bright blue eyes that looked into my soul.

-As it turned out I had to move the peony three times and divide it multiple times before I was able to get one of the peonies to bloom.
+I had to move the peony three times and divide it multiple times before I could get one peony to bloom.
 It only bloomed once in the years that followed.
-I was disappointed that I couldn’t get it to bloom again.
+It disappointed me I couldn’t get it to bloom again.

 I continued to kneel at her side as I watched her pass in and out of restless sleep.
 She was so small and frail lying in that bed, a complete contrast to her life only months ago.
 Who would have known?

 It was then that a feeling came over me.
-I lowered my head to the bed and began to pray.
-I realize some people today would scoff at this gesture, but I have a firm belief in the “Divine Mercy” of Jesus, and it was that prayer I began to recite on my grandma’s behalf.
+I lowered my head to the bed and prayed.
+I realize people today would scoff at this gesture, but I have a firm belief in the “Divine Mercy” of Jesus, and it was that prayer I recited on my grandma’s behalf.
 About fifteen minutes had passed when I lifted my head and looked at her.
 She was looking at me with bright eyes, and her face was glowing.
 I felt so overcome with emotion, yet I couldn’t look away.
 I struggled with my desire to look away and the feeling of bliss as I looked into the eyes of what I believed at that moment to be Jesus Christ.
 The moment did not last though.
 I watched her expression go from what appeared to be complete bliss to total agony.

 I left the room that night and life continued as it always does.
 Grandma’s face a constant in my mind.
 The echo of her laugh and the lessons in her stories a continual reminder from where I came.
 I was sitting in the airport in

 Grandma died in August.
 I miss her dearly; the conversations, card games, and tea.
 When I walk through my gardens, and I approach the peonies, I know it is she who blooms in my garden and shines down on me.
 It is her face I see as I look at the petals so full in the sun.
-Her memory lives on in the peony, and the tea, and the raisin toast, as well as the many stories, shared during her life.
-I will hold her close to my heart in hopes that she will always be with me.
+Her memory lives on in the peony, and the tea, and the raisin toast, and the many stories shared during her life.
+I will hold her close to my heart hoping she will always be with me.